 Laid Off: Job Loss Counselling

 If your severance package included outplacement services, then you will find it worthwhile engaging the services of a career coach.
 It is quite normal to feel unmotivated for a short time following a job loss and grieving it is an important part of the healing process.
 At Equity, our career coaches will explore whether you require job loss counselling to help catapult you forward.
 Some individuals need this nudge to get out of the rut and to the other side.
 Your coach can be an important ally who ensures your laid-off status does not come to symbolize failure in your mind.
 We will reinforce positivity, guide you and reenergize you to face the highs and lows of job hunting.

 Once you are ready, your full-time job will become looking for a job.
 If you are receiving a severance package, your former employer will expect this of you due to a legal technicality known as the employee’s duty to mitigate the job loss.
 Adding structure to your day will help greatly.
 We will inject discipline into your job hunting process to ensure you engage productively during the week and take time off to relax during weekends.
 Furthermore, we will remind you of your self-care.
 Without a commute, you now have time to get fit and focus on your physical well being.
 Building a well-rounded routine of activities into your week will ensure you keep isolation and depression at bay.

 Volunteering and Transitional Jobs

+Starting over in your 50’s can be a daunting experience, but it does not have to be.
 In our experience, candidates who are open to a paradigm change perform very well after a job loss.
-The time in between jobs brings opportunities for self discovery and reinvention to make the next phase very rewarding.
+It brings opportunities for self-discovery and reinvention to make the next phase very rewarding.